-The investment properties and right-of-use assets consisting of leasehold buildings and land use rights are measured at fair value.
+The investment properties are measured at fair value while the right-of-use assets consisting of leasehold buildings and land use rights are revalued.

 The valuations were carried out by independent valuers, Colliers International Consultancy & Valuation (Singapore) Pte.
-Ltd. and Jones Lang LaSalle Corporate Appraisal and Advisory Limited (the "Independent Valuers").
+Ltd. and Savills Valuation and Professional Services Limited (collectively, the "Independent Valuers").

-Considering the implications of higher levels of estimation uncertainty and judgement required due to the changes in market and economic conditions arising from the COVID-19 pandemic and the significant judgments and assumptions made by management, we have identified the valuation of the investment properties and right-of-use assets measured at fair value as a Key Audit Matter.
+Considering the implications of higher levels of estimation uncertainty and judgement required due to the changes in market and economic conditions arising from the COVID-19 pandemic and the significant judgments and assumptions made by management, we have identified the valuation of the investment properties and right-of-use assets as a Key Audit Matter.